 When an IVF or in vitro fertilization pregnancy is confirmed, a patient is eager to know when the baby will arrive.
-While IVF due date can be calculated manually, there are reliable tools that can make the calculation automatic for you.
+While IVF’s due date can be calculated manually, reliable tools can make the calculation automatic.

 One such tool is the IVF due date calculator.
-This tool has been proven to be more accurate in estimating IVF due date.
+This tool has been proven to be more accurate in estimating IVF due dates.

-Unlike estimating a natural conception due date, using this tool allows users to determine the exact date of embryo transfer.
-The IVF due date calculator not only comes in handy for calculating your due date, but it also helps users to establish accurate prenatal testing dates and if they’re having twins or triplets.
+Unlike estimating a natural conception due date, this tool allows users to determine the exact embryo transfer date.
+The IVF due date calculator is handy for calculating your due date and helps users establish accurate prenatal testing dates and determine if they have twins or triplets.

-In addition, the IVF due date calculator can be used to pinpoint trimester dates which are important in tracking the baby’s prenatal development.
+In addition, the IVF due date calculator can pinpoint trimester dates which are important in tracking the baby’s prenatal development.

-The IVF due date calculator is recommended for any woman who wants to pinpoint the exact birth data as well as for those women with the difficulty of conception in their medical history.
+The IVF due date calculator is recommended for any woman who wants to pinpoint the exact birth date and those women with difficulty with conception in their medical history.

 Generally, the IVF due date calculator is an indispensable tool for parents as it allows them to budget well and plan for their new arrival.